duckuio/ducku_cli/README.md

 ### 1. Pattern Search 🔍

 Often documentation contains some outdated artifacts, like non-existing scripts and ports which have been changed.
-Ducku staticly detects certain patterns in documentation and checks their existance in the code.
+Ducku statically detects certain patterns in documentation and checks their existence in the code.
 Currently it supports:

 - Filenames